victorjonsson/nodejs-dokimon/README.md

 <strong>Example usages:</strong>

   - Verify that your online services is up and running
-  - Verfify that your RESTfull API is responding and behaving as expected
+  - Verify that your RESTful API is responding and behaving as expected
   - Validate that your website generates expected html code

 ## Getting started